 Along with high sugar content, peaches are also acidic, making the fruit not suitable for pigs.
 Unfortunately, guinea pigs are allergic to acidic foods, and peaches contain a decent amount of this substance.

-The natural acid in a peach fruit can cause mouth and lip sours and fungal infections, suggesting that peach should be more of an occasional treat than a primary meal.
+The natural acid in a peach fruit can cause mouth and lip sores and fungal infections, suggesting that peach should be more of an occasional treat than a primary meal.

 Although peach skin packs many antioxidants, this plant can harm your pet guinea pig, especially if you don’t wash thoroughly beforehand.
-Unless you grow peach fruits in your garden, peel the skin off and only provide your pet the flesh.
+Unless you grow peach fruits in your own garden and never spray with pesticides, peel the skin off and only provide your pet the flesh.

 You should do this if you don’t trust the source you bought the fruits since most farmers lase fruits with pesticides.
 These chemicals are problematic, unsafe, and toxic to any pet.